 The life and health insurance products listed on our platform include long-term health insurance products, short-term health insurance products and life insurance products.
 Our dedicated product design team with strong actuarial background design and develop tailor-made life and health insurance products to cater to client's personal protection needs.
-In 2017 and 2018, we offered 173 and 193 life and health insurance products, respectively, and distributed 164,082 and 238,585 life and health insurance policies, respectively.
+In 2017, 2018 and the six months ended June 30, 2019, we offered approximately 173, 193 and 214 life and health insurance products, respectively, and distributed 164,082, 238,585 and 213,015 life and health insurance policies, respectively.